open/close all folders

 - Tsundere: Her concept art mentions that she has a love/hate relationship with Snadhya'rune.

-Iliva'fay Val'Sullisin'rune*noteA Sullisin'rune empath present at Snadhya's gathering in Felde, first seen in Chapter 44.
+Iliva'fay Val'Sullisin'rune*noteA Sullisin'rune empath present at Snadhya's gathering in Felde.
 She is in charge of operating brothels in Chel under Sullisin'rune control.
 It's suggested that the Guild of Flowers is one of the organisations under her operations.
+She is the mate of Angjss'stra.
+Appears in Chapters 44 and 50.
 Her concept art can be found here◊.

 - Cleavage Window: Has one on her dress.